MarcumDoug/MarcumDoug.github.io/_posts/2021-02-11-chatbot_movie_recommendation_engine.md

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
 description: " - By utilizing Rasa and IMDb data, we will explore the creation of a conversational movie recommending chatbot.
-This is a combination of tutorial and exploration into why many still avoid interacting with chatbots."
+This is a combination of tutorial and investigation into why many still avoid interacting with chatbots."
 category: projects
 author: dougmarcum
 externalLink: false